LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 To re-disable the Qt chrome, run the above command with `-DENABLE_QT=OFF`.

-### Disabling Ladybird

-Note that running ladybird from the script will change the CMake cache in your Build/lagom build directory to always build LibWeb and Ladybird for Lagom when rebuilding SerenityOS using the serenity.sh script to run a qemu instance.

-To restore the previous behavior that only builds code generators and tools from Lagom when rebuilding serenity, you must modify the CMake cache back to the default.

 ```bash
 cmake -S Meta/Lagom -B Build/lagom -DENABLE_LAGOM_LADYBIRD=OFF -DENABLE_LAGOM_LIBWEB=OFF -DBUILD_LAGOM=OFF
 ```